"The Horse" Notecards

 by Cheri Issel

-A beautiful watercolor painting notecard by Cheri in honor of her husband, "Dan Issel", nicknamed "The Horse" during his playing career at the University of Kentucky and a name that stuck with him throughout his 15 years of professional basketball.
+A notecard of the beautiful watercolor painting by Cheri Issel in honor of her husband, "Dan Issel", nicknamed "The Horse" during his playing career at the University of Kentucky and a name that stuck with him throughout his 15 years of professional basketball.
 She wanted to paint a horse that reflected the "spirit and heart" of her husband in his playing days while at UK!

 Dan Issel is the leading scorer (2138 points) and rebounder (1078) in men's basketball history, a record that may never be broken.
 He also owns the record of most double-doubles with 63 and the most points scored in a NCAA tournament game (44).
 His jersey #44 is retired and hangs in the rafters of Rupp Arena.
 He was a Parade All American for 2 years, Academic All American, and Kentucky Athletic Hall of Famer.
 All this was accomplished when players were not allowed to play as freshmen and there was no three point shot.
 There will never be another like "The Horse"!

-Postcards are 5x7 and come in a decorative box with bow.
+Postcards are 5x7 and come in a decorative box with string bow.